threefoldtech/info_grid/src/terraform/resources/terraform_vm.md

 }
 ```

-We tell terraform we will have a network one one node `having the node ID returned from the scheduler` using the IP Range `10.1.0.0/16` and add wireguard access for this network
+We tell terraform we will have a network one node `having the node ID returned from the scheduler` using the IP Range `10.1.0.0/16` and add wireguard access for this network

-### describing the deployment
+### Describing the deployment

 ```terraform
 resource "grid_deployment" "d1" {